gowthamv1901/RedBus-Data-Scraping/README.md

 - **Error Handling**: Currently, the script continues execution even if an error occurs for a particular state or bus route.
 Adding more granular error logging and handling can improve robustness.
 - **Captcha and Anti-Scraping**: RedBus or other similar websites might introduce Captcha or other anti-scraping mechanisms, which could block the scraper.
 Using proxies or browser automation tools like `Selenium` with headless mode can help overcome this.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify and contribute to this project.
-Happy scraping!